-Based upon the information filled out on your student-athlete profile, you may see match status indicators within each roster need.
-If you match the roster need based upon graduation year, position as well as other included criteria, that will be denoted with the green “Full Match” icon.
-Alternatively, the orange “Potential Match” icon indicates that you are a match in position and graduation year, however your profile is missing information, such as video or GPA, in order to determine if you are a full match.
+Based on the information filled out on your student-athlete profile, you may see match status indicators within each roster need.
+If you match the roster need based on graduation year, a position as well as other included criteria, that will be denoted with the green “Full Match” icon.
+Alternatively, the orange “Potential Match” icon indicates that you are a match in position and graduation year, however, your profile is missing information, such as video or GPA, in order to determine if you are a full match.

 How can I use Roster Needs to help my recruiting process?

 Our ultimate goal is to empower you to find the college or university that fits your academic, athletic, and personal interests.
 After building your list of favorite schools, roster needs can help you prioritize which college coaches to message and to further organize your list into a fit, reach, and safety school.
 When you are viewing the school profile of a program that has published needs, be sure to click a given need to see any additional academic, athletic, or general information.
 These details will help you understand how well you may fit this program.
 Each need can have varying amounts of detail, and they are meant to serve as guidelines.
 That means that matching all or most details does not guarantee recruitment.